ncneocheng/github-slideshow/_posts/0000-01-02-ncneocheng.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
-"Injustice anywhere is a threat to justice everywhere."
+Martin Luther King:"Injustice anywhere is a threat to justice everywhere."